lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {{Fig-archi}} represents the architecture for compression/decompression.
 It is based on {{I-D.ietf-lpwan-overview}}
 terminology.
 The Device sends application flows using IPv6 or IPv6/UDP protocols.
 These flows are compressed by a Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce the headers size.
-(Note that if the resulting data unit exceeds the maximum payload size of the underlying LPWAN technology, fragmentation is performed, see
+SCHC C/D is located in both sides of the transmission in the Dev and in the Network side.
+Note that if the resulting data unit exceeds the maximum payload size of the underlying LPWAN technology, fragmentation is performed, see
-{{Frag}}.)
-The resulting
-data unit is sent as one or more L2 frames to a LPWAN Radio Gateway (RG) which forwards the frame(s) to a Network Gateway (NGW).
+{{Frag}}.
+The resulting data unit is sent as one or more L2 frames to a LPWAN Radio Gateway (RG) which forwards the frame(s) to a Network Gateway (NGW).

 The NGW sends the data to an SCHC C/D for decompression.
-The SCHC C/D can be located in the Network Gateway (NGW) or somewhere else as long as a tunnel is established between the NGW and the SCHC C/D.
+The SCHC C/D in the Network side can be located in the Network Gateway (NGW) or somewhere else as long as a tunnel is established between the NGW and the SCHC C/D.
 Note that, for some LPWAN technologies, it may be suitable to locate fragmentation and reassembly functionality nearer the NGW, in order to better deal with time constraints of such technologies.